-The movie is a study of an aristocratic family in the Victorian England.
-William Adamson, a young scientist, is introduced into the aristocratic family Alabaster by reverend Alabaster who is also fascinated by insects.
+The movie is a study of a family of country gentry in Victorian England.
+William Adamson, a young scientist, is introduced into the Alabaster family by Reverend Mr Alabaster who is also fascinated by insects.
 William marries the older daughter of the family and studies the amounts of insects in the garden of the villa.
-His - for the aristocrats - strange behaviours reveal at the same time their own failures and passions.
+His - for the gentry - strange behaviors reveal at the same time their own failures and passions.
 Written by

 As one fellow IMDb user stated, there are very few reviews in the grey area for "Angels and Insects".
 However, I can honestly say that when I first saw the film in 1995 (I was about 12 at the time) I wasn't very impressed.
 From a very young age I have been interested in period films and thought provoking themes, however, upon first viewing I was incredibly bored by the whole project.